gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 None
     Modifies..
 AF, EI

 Standard routine to check whether the CTRL-STOP or STOP keys have been pressed.
-It is used by the BASIC Interpreter inside processor-intensive statements, such as "WAIT" and "CIRCLE", to check for program termination.
-Register pair HL is first zeroed and then control transferred to the ISCNTC standard routine.
+It is used by the BASIC Interpreter inside processor-intensive statements, such as "`WAIT`" and "`CIRCLE`", to check for program termination.
+Register pair HL is first zeroed and then control transferred to the [ISCNTC](#iscntc) standard routine.
 When the Interpreter is running register pair HL normally contains the address of the current character in the BASIC program text.
-If ISCNTC is CTRL-STOP terminated this address will be placed in OLDTXT by the "STOP" statement handler (63E6H) for use by a later "CONT" statement.
-Zeroing register pair HL beforehand signals to the "CONT" handler that termination occurred inside a statement and it will issue a "Can't CONTINUE" error if continuation is attempted.
+If [ISCNTC](#iscntc) is CTRL-STOP terminated this address will be placed in [OLDTXT](#oldtxt) by the "`STOP`" statement handler (63E6H) for use by a later "`CONT`" statement.
+Zeroing register pair HL beforehand signals to the "`CONT`" handler that termination occurred inside a statement and it will issue a "`Can't CONTINUE`" error if continuation is attempted.

 <a name="wrtpsg"></a>